deborahly/crwn-clothing/README.md

 ### PROJET CHARACTERISTICS
 The project is a SPA e-commerce built with React, using Redux for the state management.
 Redux-Thunk was originally implemented to deal with side effects, later replaced by Redux-Saga.

-The project was written in JavaScript, converted to TypeScript in a given moment.
+The project was written in JavaScript, converted to TypeScript at a certain point.
 For user authentication and products storage, the application uses Firebase, whereas for the payment, it uses Stripe.
 Styling was included using the styled-component library.

 ### KEY FEATURES
 - Register